MarioFigueiraP/ShinyAppSpatialModelFeedback/README.md

 <h2> 3.
 Model Analysis </h2>

 This section presents the inference procedures for spatial data.
-The two model structures availables are (i) an <i>independent model</i> and (ii) a <i>preferential model</i>, which we will use depending on whether the data come from an independent or preferential sampling.
+The three model structures availables are (i) an <i>independent model</i>, (ii) a <i>preferential model</i> and a <i>mixture model</i>, which we will use depending on whether the data come from an independent, preferential sampling or a data mixture from different samplers.
 The models proposed are Bayesian hierarchical models, which means that the model has to layers of parameters: (i) one layer of parameters directly related to the predictor $\eta_i$, called <i>latent parameters</i>, and (ii) a second layer in which the parameters are related to other parameters, called <i>hyperparameters</i>.
 Let's see this with a small example:

 $$
 \left\\{ \eta_i = \beta_0 + \mathbf{X_i}\cdot\boldsymbol\beta + \sum_j f_j(Z_{ij}) + u_i(\rho,\sigma) + \epsilon(\sigma) \right\\} \longleftarrow \text{Latent parameters}